neptune-ps/neptune/README.md

 ## Contributing

 Pull requests are welcome on [GitHub][pull-requests].

-All contributions must follow the style guidelines, for checking you can use `./gradlew check`.
+- All contributions must follow the style guidelines, for checking you can use `./gradlew check`.
+- Commit messages must follow [conventional commits][conventionalcommits].
+If a commit message doesn't follow what we would like, we will request changes or modify it ourselves if the PR allows it.

 ## Links